adrianolsk/reactnd-project-flashcards/README.md

 npm start
 ```

-##### Open expo and scan the QRCode
+##### Open expo and scan the QRCode on the terminal

-*Or scan this QR code with your Expo mobile app to load the project immediately.*
+*Or scan this QR code with your Expo mobile app to load the published expo project immediately.*

 ![Alt text](assets/qrcode.png?raw=true "Title")